OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 These boards have been designed to be fully assembled by JLC PCB.
 You will not need to do any soldering or assembly of any kind should you order a batch of them.
 The only thing you will need to do is flash the boards with the most recent version of GP2040-CE and then test the boards.

-Please note that we are not responcible for issues that arrise from the manufactuing of these boards done through JLC PCB or any other manufacturer.
+Please note that we are not responsible for issues that arise from the manufacturing of these boards done through JLC PCB or any other manufacturer.
 These board files have been ordered and tested for functionality.

 ## How to order a board

-All of the boards so far have been ordered though JLCPCB.
-Due to minimum order numbers you would get five of these basic breakout boards.
+All of the boards so far have been ordered though JLC PCB.
+Due to minimum order numbers you would get at least five of these basic breakout boards.
 Here are the steps to make your first order and what options I choose along the way.

 1 - Go to JLCPCB.com<br/>